Government subsidised place guide

 If yes, stop here.
 After your session, you can complete the remaining steps to finalise your enrolment.

-If you are an eligible student enrolling in an eligible program of study, you will be asked to indicate whether you want to take out a VET Student Loan.
+If you’re enrolling in an eligible program of study, you’ll now be prompted to indicate whether you want to access a VET Student Loan.

 Before you add your classes, you will be asked to accept RMIT’s terms and conditions, fill in your personal details and provide statistical information.